 Donor Advised Investment Program

 Pandora IP is a global Public Trust for environmental innovation that is concurrently forming and expanding to the U.S., Cayman Islands, Netherlands, India, and where needed.
 We assist innovators and startup companies with ICO placement, IP licensing, and direct-to-industry “DAI” programs.
-A donor-advised investment is a donation that is invested as advised by the Donor for a tax credit and return on investment that can be further donor-advised.
+A donor-advised investment is a donation that is invested as advised by the Donor for a tax credit and return on investment that can be further donor-advised, tax abated.

 When enrolling in the DAI program for Plasmacat,

 Plasmacat’s company valuation will exceed $1B from technology licensing and products sold to U.S. markets, seeded by the DAI program.
 The capacity of the program is $600M and is divided among six industry segments, namely, manufacturers and users of engines for on-and-off-road vehicles, marine vessels, stationary equipment; and, burners for heating, industrial process, and electric power generation.